2009 California's 10th congressional district special election

 California's 10th congressional district special election, 2009 was held on November 3, 2009, to fill the vacancy caused in California's 10th congressional district by the resignation of Ellen Tauscher.
 Democratic Party candidate John Garamendi won against Republican opponent David Harmer.

-Background and procedures for election
+Background

 On May 5, 2009, President Barack Obama nominated Democratic Representative Ellen Tauscher for the position of Undersecretary of State for Arms Control and International Security.
 She was confirmed by the United States Senate on June 26 and subsequently resigned from her congressional seat.

 Following her resignation, Governor Arnold Schwarzenegger called a special election.
 An open primary among candidates of all political parties took place on September 1, 2009.
 If a candidates received a majority of the vote in the primary, that candidate would wins the seat without an additional election.
 As that didn't occur, the general election took place on November 3, 2009, between the candidates with the most votes for each party.